 As skin is the largest organ in our body, taking care of it should be an utmost priority.
 And one of the best ways to protect this key part of our body?
 Using moisturizers regularly!
-“Moisturizers add a layer of protection to your skin,” explains board-certified dermatologist Sandra Johnson, M.D.
+“Moisturizers add a layer of protection to your skin,” explains Sandra Johnson, M.D., a board-certified dermatologist in Arkansas.
 “Skipping out on regular moisturizing could lead to skin irritation, rash or infections.”
 If you’re new to using moisturizer, or would like to make improvements, here are a few helpful tips and tricks to consider:

 - Apply moisturizer while your skin is still damp (not too wet as to dilate the formula).
 Waiting until your skin is dry could potentially make dryness worse.

 - Consider a different product for your face and your body.

 - Switch to lighter formulas in warmer weather and thicker ones in colder months.

 According to Rosalyn George, M.D., a board-certified dermatologist in North Carolina, most moisturizers contain a mixture of three ingredient categories: occlusives, emollients and humectants.
 Here’s how they differ: